Durbois/aws-terraform/README.md

 ToDo:
 - create asg with min 1, max 2 (done)
 - Make sure you can connect from the created instances (done)
-- create az where your instances should launch (work with map of object to set the az's)
+- create az where your instances should launch (done)
 - integrated an elb on top of the ASG
 - Work with environment workspaces [tst, prd]